Books: The Deep Whatsis / Diary of an Oxygen Thief

 Without spoiling it too much I can say that Eric faces trouble because Sabine pokes him by reporting his dalliance with her to human resources – she was an intern at the company where he works and he was crossing several sexual harassment boundaries, though he didn’t know who she was when he first nailed her.
 But even facing the insecurity and injustice he heaped upon the people he fired, it’s hard to see how a man who deliberately tortures a woman he is about to fire, a woman he knows will likely never be able to get another job at her age in the same industry, can turn things around.

 Eric is a prick.
 He’s an asshole.
 This is not an aberration in an otherwise normal man’s life.
 He didn’t torment the woman once.
 He made a game of it, and justified doing it because compassion is inimical to the corporate process.
 That’s important – for him compassion isn’t feeding the poor, rescuing a stray animal or campaigning on behalf of socially relevant politics.
-Nope, compassion for him is deciding not to strip people of their dignity as he strips them of their hope and financial stability and he ultimately decides that’s not worth doing if it doesn’t benefit his bottom line.
+Nope, compassion for him is deciding not to strip people of their dignity as he robs them of their hope and financial stability and he ultimately decides that’s not worth doing if it doesn’t benefit his bottom line.
 He would need to get a bonus for not stripping people of dignity as he fires them.
 He would only stop toying with people if it somehow cost him money to do so.
 So it doesn’t seem like potential sexual harassment charges are enough to change a person who is both devoted to such foul behavior and enjoys the mental acrobatics of justifying such behavior.

 Additionally Eric really doesn’t get that much of a comeuppance.
 He has too much money to fall as far as he should.
 Worse, we’re left with the notion that the girl who brought about his downfall may actually end up with him again at some point.
 There wasn’t as much schadenfreude as I would have liked because Eric ended up pretty much okay at the end.